ecrai30/RhythmForgeWebApp/README.md

 VacayVibe combines functionality with simplicity, making it an indispensable tool for anyone planning their next adventure.

-Directions for how to operate the application and reach all the rubric aspects

 ### Instructions on how to use VacayVibe: